Air Fryer Recipe

 Baked Aubergine Parmesan

-Baked Aubergine Parmesan is a classic Italian dish made healthier and quicker using an air fryer, combining crispy aubergines with rich tomato sauce and melted cheese.
+Baked Aubergine Parmesan is a classic Italian dish made a little lighter and quicker in the air fryer, with crisp aubergine, rich tomato sauce and bubbling melted cheese.

 Ingredients